Antonio Luna: Luna Sharpshooters and the Black Guard

 The Luna Sharpshooters was a short-lived unit formed by Luna to serve under the Philippine Revolutionary Army.
 On February 11, eight infantrymen, formerly under Captains Márquez and Jaro, were sent by then-Secretary of War Baldomero Aguinaldo to Luna, then-Assistant Secretary of War.
-The infantrymen were disarmed by the Americans.
-So, they journeyed to be commissioned in the regular Filipino army.
-Seeing their desire to serve in the army, Luna took them in and from their group grew and emerged as the Luna Sharpshooters.
-The sharpshooters became famous for their fierce fighting and proved their worth by being the usual spearheading unit in every major battle in the Philippine–American War.
+The infantrymen were disarmed by the Americans, and journeyed to be commissioned in the regular Filipino army.
+Seeing their desire to serve in the army, Luna took them in and from there the group grew and emerged as the Luna Sharpshooters.
+The sharpshooters became famous for their fierce fighting and proved their worth by spearheading every major battle in the Philippine–American War.
 After the Battle of Calumpit on April 25–27, 1899, only seven or eight remained in the regular Filipino army.
 In the Battle of Paye on December 18, 1899, a Filipino sharpshooter, Private Bonifacio Mariano, under the command of General Licerio Gerónimo killed General Henry Ware Lawton, making the latter the highest-ranking casualty during the course of the war.

 Luna also formed other units similar to the sharpshooters.
-One was the unit, which would later be named after Bugallón, commanded by Rosendo Simón de Pajarillo.
+One was the unit commanded by Rosendo Simón de Pajarillo, which would later be named after Bugallón.
 The unit emerged from a group of ten men wanting to volunteer in the regular Filipino army.
 Luna, still thinking of the defeat at the Battle of Caloocan, sent the men away at first.
 However, he soon changed his mind and decided to give the men an initiation.
 After taking breakfast, he ordered a subordinate, Colonel Queri, to prepare arms and ammunition for the ten men.
 Then, the men boarded a train destined towards Malinta, which was American-held territory.
 After giving orders to the men, he let them go and watched them with his telescope.
-The men, succeeding their mission, eventually returned unharmed.
+The men succeeded in their mission and eventually returned unharmed.
 Admiring their bravery, he organized them into a guerrilla unit of around 50 members.
 This unit would see action in the Second Battle of Caloocan.

 Another elite unit was the Black Guard, a 25-man guerrilla unit under a certain Lieutenant García.
 García, one of Luna's favorites, was a modest but brave soldier.
 His unit was tasked to approach the enemy by surprise and quickly return to camp.
-Luna had admired García's unit very much that he wanted to increase their size.
-However, García declined the offer.
-He believed that a larger force might undermine the efficiency of their work.
+Luna had admired García's unit so much that he wanted to increase their size.
+However, García declined the offer, believing that a larger force might undermine the efficiency of their work.
 Jose Alejandrino, the chief army engineer and one of Luna's aides, stated that he never heard of García and his unit again after Luna's resignation on February 28.